top of page

 Pre-Production:

-• Direction: A director oversees the shoot to ensure that performances and technical aspects align with the vision.
-Post-Production:
+Direction: A director covers the shoot to make sure the performances and technical aspects align to the vision.

-• Editing: Footage is edited to create a cohesive story.
-This includes cutting scenes, arranging sequences, and adding transitions.
+Editing: The footage is edited into a coherent story.
+This involves the actual cutting of scenes, putting them in place according to the sequences, and adding transitions.

-• Sound Design: Music, sound effects, and voiceovers are added to complement the visuals and convey the intended mood and message.
+Sound Design: Music, sound effects, and voiceovers enhance what the viewer is seeing and may create an intended mood or message.

-Example: For an Amazon client, a scripted video might depict a user's journey with a product, highlighting its features and benefits through a crafted storyline.
+Example: A video for an Amazon client, if scripted, could summarize the journey of a user with a certain product, showing its features and benefits through a well-crafted storyline.

 Doc-Style Videos

-Definition and Use: Doc-style videos are unscripted and focus on real stories, using interviews and natural footage.
-These videos resemble documentaries but are typically shorter, ranging from 30 seconds to a few minutes.
+Definition and Usage: Doc-style videos are unplanned; they show real stories using interviews and natural footage.
+The doc-style videos will be miniature documentary videos that would run from 30 seconds up to a couple of minutes.

 Production Process: